 Of course,, if you drink a lot of alcohol, your cost of living will be much higher.
 But let’s pretend you don’t, just so we can get an idea of the average amount you would spend every month just living in Bangkok.

 Sundries — Under this heading, let’s throw in toiletries, basic medicines, socks, a clothing item here and there and basic household supplies, and 3,000 baht a month should easily cover it.

 Total amount you will spend in a month

-Leaving you 26,000 baht over for saving, traveling or anything else you want to do with it.
+Leaving you 17,500 baht over (currently around $580) for saving, traveling or anything else you want to do with it.
 Want to have more?
 Cut your rent down below 16,000 baht a month (easily doable, even in Bangkok).

 Related: Cost of living for a couple living in Bangkok (it’s an older article, but prices really have not changed)